“I’m wrongfully accused of a crime! Now, what do I do?”

 You have a constitutional right to remain silent.

-Use it!
 Talking to law enforcement is a lose-lose proposition.
-There is nothing to be gained.
-As the saying goes, “anything you say can and will be used against you.”
+Despite what you might believe, you can gain nothing from speaking to the police.
+As the saying goes, “Anything you say can and will be used against you.”
 Because you run the risk of innocently incriminating yourself, hire a lawyer.
 Individuals wrongfully accused of a crime often feel they can talk themselves out of charges if they talk with the police and tell their side of the story.
 Although this seems sensible, the reality is that agreeing to speak with the police without a lawyer is the greatest mistake a person can make under these circumstances.
 If you believe the police are investigating to find the truth, you’re mistaken.
 If the police want to speak with you, they probably assume you are guilty and are building a case against you.
 Regardless of what you say, they will twist your words to make it seem like you incriminated yourself or, at the very least, acted suspiciously.
 Do not be fooled or manipulated by a “friendly” officer into thinking they “just want to help.”
 If the police are interested in talking with you, consult with an experienced defense lawyer immediately.

 What else can a lawyer do to help you if you are wrongfully accused of a crime?